teo-sanchez/teo-sanchez.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a postdoctoral researcher specializing in human-AI interaction.
-I earned m Ph.D. as a member of the [ExSitu](https://ex-situ.lri.fr/) research team in [LISN](https://www.lisn.upsaclay.fr/), and the [HCI](https://hci.isir.upmc.fr/) team in [ISIR](https://www.isir.upmc.fr/).
+I earned my Ph.D. as a member of the [ExSitu](https://ex-situ.lri.fr/) research team in [LISN](https://www.lisn.upsaclay.fr/), and the [HCI](https://hci.isir.upmc.fr/) team in [ISIR](https://www.isir.upmc.fr/).

 My primary focus is on understanding how people comprehend and interact with AI systems, alongside designing meaningful and effective interactions with machine learning algorithms.